siddhesh342/supply-chain-logistics-dashboard/README.md

  # What I Did (Step-by-Step)
- - Merged Tables: Instead of using messy VLOOKUP formulas, I used Merge Queries in Power Query to join the Orders and Logistics tables together using a Left          Outer Join on the OrderID column.
+   Key Tasks Performed

- - Data Cleaning: Cleaned up missing values, fixed data types (making sure costs are currency and dates are proper dates), and calculated total transit days.
+- Merged Orders and Logistics datasets using Power Query.

- - Added Logic: Created a conditional column to automatically flag rows as "On time" or "Late" based on transit targets.
+- Cleaned and transformed data by handling missing values and correcting data types.

- - Built the Analysis: Set up Pivot Tables to calculate baseline numbers like our 53% on-time rate and the 3.7-day average delivery speed.
+- Created calculated columns to classify shipments as On-Time or Late.

- - Created Visuals: Built a dashboard page with dynamic KPI cards linked directly to pivot tables.
-For the regional analysis, I used a combo chart with a             secondary axis so I could show total shipping costs (columns) and average delivery days (line) together without ruining the scale.
+- Built Pivot Tables to analyze shipping performance and carrier efficiency.

- - Added Filters: Connected slicers for transit days and order IDs, along with a native timeline filter, so users can slice and dice the whole dashboard              dynamically.
+- Developed an interactive Excel dashboard using KPI cards, charts, slicers, and timelines.

    # Business Questions Answered
   - What is our overall on-time delivery rate and average shipping time?